terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 az1 | "a" | concatenates with region to form az names. e.g. eu-central-1a.
 Used for insane mode only. az2 | "b" | concatenates with region to form az names. e.g. eu-central-1b.
-Used for insane mode only. active_mesh | true | Set to false to disable active mesh.
+Used for insane mode only. active_mesh | true | Set to false to disable active mesh. prefix | true | Boolean to enable prefix name with avx- suffix | true | Boolean to enable suffix name with -spoke

 ### Outputs
 This module will return the following outputs: